TableFlipStudio/Dont-Get-Expelled/README.md

 # Dont-Get-Expelled - The Batory Game (Beta)

-## :exclamation: :exclamation: (ERROR) YOU DON'T HAVE THE LASTEST VERSION OF THE GAME: :exclamation::exclamation:

-If you are having trouble running the game, or see an error message saying that the game is out of date (look up), you can try to update the game by repeating the process form the installation tab.

 # Installation
 Here is an instruction on how
 to install the game step-by-step.